rust-lang/rust/src/doc/tutorial.md

 src/animals/mammals/humans/mod.rs
 ~~~

-Keep in mind that identical module hierachies can still lead to different path lookups
+Keep in mind that identical module hierarchies can still lead to different path
-depending on how and where you've moved a module body to its own file.
+lookups depending on how and where you've moved a module body to its own file.
-For example, if we move the `animals` module above into its own file...
+For example, if you move the `animals` module into its own file:

 ~~~ {.ignore}
 // `src/main.rs`